-The dual major of Public Relations and Business Administration is a unique degree program.
+The combined major of Public Relations and Business Administration is a unique degree program.
 Because it contains the core classes from both majors, it equips students with public relations and business skills and makes graduates especially competitive in the corporate world.

-A dual major in Public Relations and Graphic Design blends the writing and research skills in public relations with the creative and design skills in graphic design.
+A combined major in Public Relations and Graphic Design blends the writing and research skills in public relations with the creative and design skills in graphic design.
 Students are prepared for careers in corporate, nonprofit, hospital, and denominational settings.

 All of the School’s bachelor’s degree majors prepare students for entry into graduate schools.

 The associate degree in Media Technology prepares the student for entry level positions in media production, desktop publishing, or web design.

 Members of the faculty will advise each student in planning a study program that is supportive of individual career goals, meets degree requirements of the School of Journalism and Communication, and fulfills General Education requirements.

 All baccalaureate degrees offered by the School of Journalism and Communication require that at least 12 upper division hours of the respective degree requirements must be taken at Southern Adventist University.

 Meet the Firms is a program sponsored by the School of Journalism and Communication and other Schools on campus to facilitate students in locating internships and jobs in their fields of study.
 A Meet the Firms job fair is held each fall and winter semester.
 A variety of invited companies meet with students to interview, network, and mentor in preparation for placement.

 Because of the strong relationships which the School has developed with the Chattanooga area mass media, students in journalism, broadcasting, and public relations have many opportunities to meet and work with professionals in television and radio news, in public relations, advertising, on daily and weekly newspapers and on the web.